 I was curious about the rooms all around the main building on multiple floors – all of which were locked.
 My initial guess was that they are staff quarters.
 But then they were too many for staff quarters.
 Valu Bhai, who has been a caretaker of this place for the last 65 years, told us that this is where the royal family continues to live after they leave their bodies and I wondered how.
 He opened a couple of rooms and showed us the busts of the family members – usually couples in the same room.
 The busts were very similar to the ones we saw at Laxmi Vilas Palace in the city.

 Female busts had jewelry that could be seen beneath several layers of their garments like folds of Sari.
 I wish I could see more of them, but Valu Bhai said these are not open to visitors.
 But he showed us a few, as we were too keen.

 Glory of Gaikwads

 Valu Bhai also pointed us to the finial that is made of bronze.
 And consists of sun, moon & earth – with a map of India carved on it.
 This is to indicate that the glory of the Gaikwads will remain till these three heavenly bodies remain in the universe.
 Rest of the building is made of Kota Stone.
 When I was there I could not see the tall building completely.
 But now that I look at them in pictures – it looks like a palace with temple tops or Shikharas.

 There are two small temples in front of the main structure.
 The buildings looked dilapidated a bit, I am sure they can do with little more maintenance.
 But then it is not really designed as a tourist spot where they expect visitors.
-I guess this place must be getting active only when a member of family moves in here as a bust.
+I guess this place must be getting active only when a member of the family moves in here as a bust.